 - 1. Insert the USB drive in the computer's USB port. - 2.
-The setup wizard will automatically start installing QIAxcel ScreenGel and will guide you through the setup process.
-Select the language from the drop-down box.

-Important: If the setup wizard does not start automatically, double-click My Computer and double-click the USB drive.
+Double-click My Computer and double-click the USB drive.
 Launch the setup.exe program.
 This will start the QIAxcel ScreenGel software installation.
+The setup wizard will guide you through the setup process.